bobtfish/AWSnycast/README.md

 Makes a TCP connection against the destination on a port.
 Optionally sends data and checks returned data.

+Takes a number of parameters:

   * port - required, the port number to connect on
   * send - optional, a string to send to the remote side
   * expect - optional, a string to expect back in the response from the remote side

+### command

+Run an arbitrary command.
+Exit status 0 is success, anything else is a failure.

+Takes the following parameters:

+  * command - required, the command to run
+  * arguments - options, a list of arguments to supply to the command.

+If any of the arguments contains the string %DESTINATION% then it will be replaced by the healthcheck destination.

+For example, you can replicate the ping healthcheck with the following arguments:

+  * command - ping
+  * arguments - -c, 1, %DESTINATION%

 ## Route tables